ArthurBlanc/ArthurBlanc_9_06012022-/README.md

 I was appointed as a replacement for a developer who had left the team in charge of the expense report management feature.
 This functionality needs to be ready for imminent deployment.

-I was tasked with debugging the "Employee" and "Administrator" workflows of the application, writing unit and integration tests using "Jest," and drafting an end-to-end test plan for the "Employee" workflow.
+I was tasked with debugging the "Employee" and "Administrator" workflows of the application, writing unit and integration tests using "Jest," and drafting an [end-to-end test plan (in French)](/ressources/plan_E2E_parcours_employe.pdf) for the "Employee" workflow.

 ### Todo-list: ([Notion](https://www.notion.so/a7a612fc166747e78d95aa38106a55ec?v=2a8d3553379c4366b6f66490ab8f0b90))

 -   Debug the application
 -   Write unit and integration tests for the views/Bills.js, container/Bills, and container/NewBill.js files
--   Write an end-to-end test plan for the "Employee" workflow
+-   Write an [end-to-end test plan (in French)](/ressources/plan_E2E_parcours_employe.pdf) for the "Employee" workflow

 ## Installation: